yangyuan/hearthrock/README.md

 Hearthrock is designed for scientists and engineers only.

-- Make sure you are scientist or engineer.
+- Make sure you are scientist or engineer or student.
 - Download latest release version of Hearthrock from [here](../../releases).
 - Use Hearthrock.Client to patch/unpatch Hearthstone®.
 - Reference [Examples](../../tree/master/examples) and [Contracts](../../tree/master/src/Hearthrock.Contracts) to write your own bot.

 ## Questions or bugs?

-- Make sure you are scientist or engineer.
+- Make sure you are scientist or engineer or student.
 - Create an issue in [here](../../issues).

 ___